crs4/hadoop-galaxy/README.md

 Dataset 1 is a conventional Galaxy dataset.
-In step 2, `make_pathset` creates a pathset that references it so that it can be accessed the Hadoop program in step 3.
+In step 2, `make_pathset` creates a pathset that references it so that it can be accessed by the Hadoop program in step 3.
 If the Hadoop nodes cannot access Galaxy's storage space directly, you'll have to insert an intermediate `put_dataset` step to copy the data from one storage to the other.
 The last step concatenates the output part files produced by the